WalletConnect/walletconnect-docs/docs/web3modal/react/components.md

 ## Web3Modal

 Core component that should be placed at the root of your app.
-See [configuration docs](../configuration.md) for available props.
+See [options docs](../options.md) for available props.
 Additionally to configuration props, this component also requires `ethereumClient` prop which references wagmi client.

 ```tsx
 import { Web3Modal } from "@web3modal/react";